Amioun: Classical period

-The town -when grew in huge importance during the centuries of the Roman Phoenicia- used to be the site of a Roman temple, which was later converted into a church, dedicated to Saint George (The remains of the temple platform are still visible under a medieval monastery).
+The town -which grew in importance during the centuries of the Roman Phoenicia- used to be the site of a Roman temple, which was later converted into a church, dedicated to Saint George (The remains of the temple platform are still visible under a medieval monastery).
+The Roman temple of Bziza and the Qasr Naous in Ain Akrine, are also located nearby, 6 km distance from Amioun.